ythuangyt/friendship-mobility/index.md

 ###  Is your friendship fading?

-What about the variaty of friendship over time?
+What about the variation of friendship over time?
 As you are making new friends, are you still hanging up with your old ones?

 It seems not, does it?